thepower/power-docs/docs/Maintain/build-and-start-a-node/03-private-keys-generation.md

-# How to generate the private and public keys for nodes?
+# How to generate the private and public keys?

 **Table of Contents**